philpackmohr/git-paper/git.md

 D:\test\personal1 [master]> git remote add origin D:/test/central/
 ```

 Note the slashes "`/` " instead of backslashes "`\`" in the windows path to the remote repository.
-Slashes should be preferred because it can be problematic using backslashes while slashes in remote URLs do not make any problems.
+Slashes should be preferred because it can be problematic using backslashes while slashes in remote URLs do not make any problems in any situation.

 Now the data in the personal repository can be "pushed":